MinimulDev/tag-creator/README.md

           skip_ci: "false" # Specifies if change to version_file should skip CI, valid values are "true" or "false", defaults to "true".
           skip_ci_commit_string: "[skip ci]" # If skip_ci == true, specifies string appended to commit, defaults to "[ skip ci ]".
           version_file: "version.txt" # Version file to keep track of latest version. (defaults to version.txt).
+          use_semver: "true" # Use conventional semantic versioning.
+Defaults to "false".
 ```

 ### Integration